MA Service Design

 Exit award: Graduate Certificate

-Design Development – 10 credits
+Service Design Studio – 10 credits

 Design for Change - 5 credits

 This module will enable you to explore the capacity of design as a critical and collaborative agent of social, cultural and economic change.
 It also seeks to position design as a creative forum for exploring a dynamic, changing world full of critical, contradictory and provocative ideas.
 The module considers the potential impact of design on a range of specific topics including human behaviour, societal change and international development.
-Through a series of lectures and group tutorials students will examine the role of the designer in the 21st century in relation to these broad issues.
+Through a series of lectures and group tutorials students will examine the role of the designer in the 21 st century in relation to these broad issues.
 You will develop and present your own ‘Design for Change’ concepts and engage with a combination of faculty, industry and external stakeholders in the development and delivery of your project.

 Author & Audience – 5 credits